The greatest competition in club football, the Champions League is arguably the biggest stage in the sport.

 Facing an AC Milan side containing stellar names such as Andrea Pirlo, Kaka and Andriy Shevchenko, Liverpool were horribly exposed in a first-half in Istanbul that saw them chasing shadows for much of the contest.

-Rafael Benitez’s side trailed after just 52 seconds and headed for the interval 3-0 down, their dreams seemingly over in embarrassment on football’s biggest stage.
+Rafael Benitez’s side trailed after just 52 seconds and headed for the interval 3-0 down, their dreams seemingly over in an embarrassment on football’s biggest stage.
 What would happen, however, would be the greatest turnaround in final history.

 With Gerrard as the catalyst, Liverpool turned the final on its head in a stunning six-minute spell.
 It was the Liverpool skipper who headed home his side’s first, before the midfielder’s burst into the box won the penalty for Xabi Alonso to equalise at the second attempt.

-An all-action display saw him fill in at right-back as Liverpool rode their luck to reach a penalty shoot-out, goalkeeper Jerzy Dudek’s heroics sealing the club’s fifth European Cup and helping to secure Gerrard’s place in Anfield folklore.
+An all-action display saw him fill in at right-back as Liverpool rode their luck to reach a penalty shoot-out, with goalkeeper Jerzy Dudek’s heroics sealing the club’s fifth European Cup and helping to secure Gerrard’s place in Anfield folklore.